Insper/mlops/content/modules/04-int01/faq.md

     At first, no. You may need to draw on the walls!

+1. *Will I be able to google during the interview?*

+    No.

 ## Interview subject

 We will focus mainly on the subjects studied in the previous classes: